 The Bridge to Business program gives rising juniors and seniors an opportunity to learn about the world of business on the Georgia Tech campus for 3 weeks in August.

-Agnes Scott ranks #2 in the entire U.S. in economics Ph.D.s earned per undergraduate degree awarded.
+Agnes Scott ranks #2 in the entire U.S. in economics Ph.D.'s earned per undergraduate degree awarded.
 Women's colleges have an excellent track record of preparing women for graduate school, as exemplified by our department.
-Students interested in grad school should read this information from the AEA.
+Students interested in grad school should read this information from the American Economics Association.

 Across all workers, women earn 77% of what men earn, on average.
 Studying economics can help you learn why that happens and help you avoid becoming part of that statistic!
 Average earnings among college graduates who majored in economics are higher than for almost any other major.